Tinker-Twins/AutoDRIVE/README.md

 primaryClass={cs.RO}
 }
 ```
-This work has been accepted at **2023 AACC/IFAC Modeling, Estimation and Control Conference (MECC).**
+This work has been accepted at **2023 AACC/IFAC Modeling, Estimation and Control Conference (MECC).** The open-access publication can be found on [ScienceDirect](https://doi.org/10.1016/j.ifacol.2023.12.037).

 #### [Multi-Agent Deep Reinforcement Learning for Cooperative and Competitive Autonomous Vehicles using AutoDRIVE Ecosystem](https://arxiv.org/abs/2309.10007)
 ```bibtex